Where NMT Students Should Go For Help

 - Need tutoring for one or more of your classes?
 The Office of Student Learning staff should be able to help you.

 - Need assistance with your class?
 “Office Hours” = “Student Hours”!
+Be sure to take advantage of them!
 These are hours, typically listed on the syllabus, instructors set aside for students to stop by and ask questions about their homework, exams, and class material.
 Students can also ask how faculty got interested in their discipline and what challenges they faced as students.
 Before they were faculty, they were students just like you!